Image from Pixabay

 Whether you have an outdoor kennel for your dog, are managing a boarding or training facility or just have an outdoor area for your pet, when you have animals outside—rodents tend to be an issue.
 While many people think of mice and rats as a problem for dirty on unkempt spaces only, rodents can actually be a problem in any outdoor space, even clean and safe ones.

-Simply put, when you have pets, animal feces and food outdoors, it is going to attract rodents.
+Simply put, when you have pets, animal feces, and food outdoors, it is going to attract rodents.
 While your pets may not be particularly phased by these critters or may even try to catch the rodents they find wandering around your property, it doesn’t mean they are safe.

 Plus, pests like this can carry a number of diseases that aren’t good for dogs and may cause some serious health issues.
 Mice and rats also cause an estimated $20 billion in property and agricultural damages every year.
 They can not only cause disease and consume food, but they can chew through and destroy property as well.

 Mice in particular are also great multipliers; these critters can survive and reproduce in temperatures as low as 24 degrees if they have a nesting space and food.
 Plus, a single mouse couple can create more than 15,000 offspring.
-This means, even if you think you only see a mouse or two in your outdoor kennels, it won’t take long for those two mice to turn into a serious problem.
+This means, that even if you think you only see a mouse or two in your outdoor kennels, it won’t take long for those two mice to turn into a serious problem.

 Why Do Outdoor Dog Kennels Attract Rodents?